As a freelancer you'll likely fall into one of three categories when it comes to business insurance:

 The copyright claims we’ve seen at With Jack have been varied—from being accused of using assets without the correct license to claims of infringing existing work.
 Your insurance can help you defend accusations of copyright infringement.

 Unpaid Invoices (Mitigation Costs)

 Unpaid invoices are the bane of any freelancer's life.
 If a client is dissatisfied with your work, they may refuse to pay any or all your fees and threaten to bring a claim against you.

-Professional Indemnity will pay you the amount owed to you by your client if the insurer believes this will avoid a claim for a greater amount.
+The mitigation costs clause means the insurer will pay you the amount owed to you by your client if they believe this will avoid a claim for a greater amount.

-Negligence covers a broad spectrum, but think of this as the bread and butter of your PI policy.
+Negligence covers a broad spectrum, but think of this as the bread and butter of your professional indemnity policy.

-This covers any errors you make.
-This could be a bug in your code, a pricing typo on the client's website, or providing misguided advice to a client.
+This covers any errors you make or mistakes your client perceives you to have made.
+This could be a bug in your code, a typo on the packaging you designed, or an underperforming ad campaign you've ran for a client.

 Unintentional Breach of Contract

 Breach of contract can take many forms.
 It could be something as simple as failing to deliver a project on time or not meeting the client's expectations.
 Any breach of contract may entitle the client to make a claim for damages for the losses it has suffered.

 That wasn't so bad, was it?